engraving-challenges/main/2-editing-workflow.md

 Check your score for errors in the content as well as engraving shortcomings.
 We're very interested in the impact that making fixes has on an already beautified score.
-So, if adjusting a dynamic makes a slur move and collide with something else, please make a commit in that state and then a separate commit for fixing the colliding slur.
+So, if adjusting a dynamic makes a slur move and collide with something else, please make a snapshot in that state and then a separate snapshot for fixing the colliding slur.

 #### Version with Changed Layout